 After installing the GoPro app and adding the Fusion as a new camera, the GoPro app can control the Fusion reliably.
 Surprisingly, there is a fully stitched live view, although swiping the screen causes the preview to move in unexpected directions.
 Using the gyro to control the screen (by moving the phone) has much more predictable movement.

 Exposure controls: if you want to control the exposure, you tap on the settings (wrench icon), and in the next screen, activate Protune.
 This allows you to specify the exposure compensation and the ISO limit.
 For video, the ISO limit is 6400.
 For photo the limit is 800.
 However, it seems you cannot control the shutter speed in normal photo mode.
 In Night Photo or Time Lapse mode, you can select the shutter speed from Auto (up to 2 seconds), 2, 5, 10, 20, or 30 seconds.
 There is no self-timer.

 After taking a photo or video, you can go to the gallery to see a thumbnail.
 However, on my iPhone 6, I could not download the photos or videos.
 On my iPhone SE or Samsung S8+, I’m able to view and download photos or videos.
 However, I could not export them in equirectangular format to my phone’s gallery.

 On the other hand, the app would very often fail to connect to the camera’s gallery (I could use the app to control the camera but when viewing the camera’s contents, the app couldn’t show the gallery.)

 In the January update to the app, GoPro added overcapture to the iPhone version which allows you to extract a static (non-360) full HD video from the 360 video while you choose the angles and perspectives.
 (As of February 19, the Android version doesn’t have overcapture yet.)
 On an iPhone SE, overcapture does not work smoothly and there are many dropped frames, or the video can freeze while the audio continues playing.

-It works as advertised.
-However, one limitation seems to be that I can’t do a ‘cut’ and I can only pan (by contrast, the Insta360 ONE’s FreeCapture allows not just pans but also cuts).
+One limitation seems to be that I can’t do a ‘cut’ and I can only pan (by contrast, the Insta360 ONE’s FreeCapture allows not just pans but also cuts).
 Another limitation is that the app can sometimes crash (I tested with iPhone 7).
 According to one beta tester, a future version of the Overcapture will allow cuts.